ethan-young/multitool/README.md

 My vision of a multiverse workflow contains three parts.

 1.  **Base data:** original dataset waiting for further processing
-2.  **Decision grid:** (also termed specification grid) a blueprint/map/recipe.
+2.  **specification blueprint:** (also termed specification grid) a blueprint/map/recipe or whatever you want to call it.
 These are the instructions for what to do.
 3.  **Multiverse results:** a table of results after feeding the base data to the blueprint.

 A defining feature of `multitool` is that it saves intermediate code.
-This allows the user to grab the *code that produces a result* and inspect it for accuracy, errors, or simpluy for peace of mind.
+This allows the user to grab the *code that produces a result* and inspect it for accuracy, errors, or simply for peace of mind.
 By quickly grabbing code, the user can iterate between creating their blueprint and checking that the code works as intended.

 `multitool` allows the user to model data however they’d like.
 The user is responsible for loading the relevant modeling packages.
 Regardless of